axelcournac/3C_tutorial/README.md

 chr3 178179845 0 chr3 171257372 16
 ```

-The 3rd and 6th fields correspond to the directions of the reads: 0 means in the same direction as the reference genome, 16 means in the opposite direction.
+The 3rd and 6th fields correspond to the directions of the reads: 0 means in the same direction of the reference genome, 16 means in the opposite direction.
-You can assign a restriction fragment to each locus using the python code [`fragment_attribution.py`](python_codes/fragment_attribution.py):
+You can also assign a restriction fragment to each locus using the python code [`fragment_attribution.py`](python_codes/fragment_attribution.py):

 The command to enter to use it is:

-python fragment_attribution.py [path for fasta files of genome] [Restriction enzyme]  [Alignment file]
+python fragment_attribution.py [path of fasta files of the genome] [Restriction enzyme]  [Alignment file]

 Ex:
 ```bash
 python fragment_attribution.py /run/media/axel/RSG3/human_genome/ HindIII /run/media/axel/RSG3/IMR90_data/output_alignment_idpt.dat
 ```
-The indices start at 0 for every chromosome, you should have a file containing the indices:
+The indices start at 0 for every chromosome, you should have a file now containing the indices in 4th and 8th columns:
 ```
 chrX	104115113	16	29877	chr5	169107262	0	52159
 chr15	64627253	16	12632	chr15	64627696	0	12632